-Modules in the Postgraduate Diploma in Industrial Engineering will be presented using distance mode.
+Modules in the Postgraduate Diplomas will be presented using distance mode.
 A learning management system will provide a platform for the modules.
-Each module will consist of an interactive site that will enable students to participate in well-structured, self-study learning activities complemented by live and other interactive sessions.
+Each module will consist of a combination of an interactive site, that will enable students to participate in well-structured self-study learning activities, and live and other interactive sessions.

-The programme makes use of a combination of formative and summative assessment approaches that are designed to provide feedback, evaluate student progress and assess the attainment of programme outcomes.
+The various programmes make use of a combination of formative and summative assessment approaches that are designed to provide feedback, evaluate student progress and assess the attainment of the various programmes' outcomes.

-NOTE: The sub-minimum for all modules in the Postgraduate Diploma in Industrial Engineering is 50%.
+NOTE: The sub-minimum for all modules in the various Postgraduate Diplomas is 50%.